MariaCruzg/MariaCruzg/README.md

 <br />
 <br />

-I'm an Engineer by profession and a Teacher by passion.
-I studied a Masters in Electronic and a PhD in Automatic Control (Dinamic Systems) at CINVESTAV, Mexico
+ 🧪 I'm an Engineer by profession and a Teacher by passion.
+I studied a Masters in Electronic and a PhD in Automatic Control (Dinamic Systems) at CINVESTAV, Mexico.

 I also speak at colleges and technical conferences.
 I'm just an invite away - mcruzg.cg@gmail.com
 Technologies:
 - Python (Pandas,scikit learn,SciPy,TensorFlow,Keras), R, Aws-Sagemaker, EMR, Pyspark,kubernetes, docker, SQL,Scala